prasadsd-ipd/MarvelComics/README.md

 Implemented Escaping Clousers (completion handlers) for handling the API response

-An Extension added for UIImageView with to download and cache the images
+An Extension added for UIImageView to download and cache the images

 Implicitly unwrapped optional are used at some places for convinience

-Unit Testing
+##Unit Testing

+###Stubbing
     Stub is used to test the cases written, where JSON is fetched and stored locally to fecth the data while testing.

-Minimal test cases are written.
+###Mocking
+    Network manager class is mocked for response data.